mgiessing/bcn-lab-2084/README.md

 ### 1.5 Access your model

-We can access the model by clicking on the little Arrow button in the upper right corner of the circle.
+You can access the model by clicking on the little Arrow button in the upper right corner of the circle.

 This should open a new browser where you can experiment with the deployed Large Language Model!